hashed-io/hashed-substrate/pallets/nbv-storage/README.md

 Below are assumptions that must be held when using this module.
 If any of them are violated, the behavior of this module is undefined.

-- The pallet will contact the remote endpoint `bdk-services` to generate descriptors, proposals, and next adressesss.
+- The pallet relies on the remote endpoint `bdk-services` to generate descriptors, proposals, and next adressesss.

 License: Apache-2.0